CMU-17-214/s2024/assignments/hw3.md

 6. [ ] 15: The object model in file `object-model.pdf` is reasonably complete, uses suitable notation (right UML boxes, named associations with cardinalities, association vs field, reasonable naming), and is at the right level of abstraction.
 7. [ ] 10: The interaction diagram in `build-justification.pdf` is reasonably complete, uses suitable notation, is at the right level of abstraction, and is consistent with the object model (called methods exist in target class, caller has access to target objects).
-8. [ ] 20: Responsibility assignment for the state is clearly explained, appropriate and well justified  in `state-justification.pdf`.
+8. [ ] 20: Responsibility assignment for the state is clearly explained, appropriate and well justified  in `state-justification.md`.
 We will check:
    - a.
 It is clear from the description where players, current player, worker locations, towers, and the winner are stored.
    - b.
 The description matches the object model.
    - c.
 The responsibility assignment for each piece of state is justified with suitable design vocabulary (design goals/principles/heuristics/patterns).
 The assigned responsibilities and justifications are plausible.